 Do your prospects ever feel irrational and understanding their logic – especially when it comes to their objections to your sales pitch?

 If this happens, it’s tempting to believe you just need to give them more details about your offerings or somehow be clearer.
 But that’s often not the case at all.
 It’s more it’s them, not you scenario.
-Your sales pitch is fine.
+Your sales pitch is fine and you’re doing well as a sales rep.

 Why is this happening?
 Here are some common reasons why buyers seem to reject your rational proposals: